cameron-barrett/camb/commonplace.md

 verb, every passive construction that leaves the reader unsure of who is doing what—these are the thousand and one adulterants that weaken the strength of a sentence. -- On Writing Well, p.
 12

-### Robert Shiller

-Finance, I believe, is a pillar of civilized society.
-It's the structure through which we do things, at least on a large scale.
-It's about allocating resources through space and time.
-It's about incentivizing people to do productive things.
-It's about sponsoring venues that bring people together, making sure people are fairly treated, that they contribute constructively, and that they get a return for doing that.
-And it's about managing risks, that anything we do in life is uncertain.
-Anything we do that is big or important is uncertain.
-To me, thats what financial markets are about. -- [Financial Markets](https://www.youtube.com/watch?v=WQui_3Hpmmc&list=PL8FB14A2200B87185), lecture 1

-Professor Shiller presents the history of thought underpinning financial markets, and explains their role as tools for building a better society.
-David Swensen gives an excellent guest lecture.